 - There are no corporate taxes.

-- The debt equity mix does not affect the overall cost of capital.
+- The debt-equity mix does not affect the overall cost of capital.

-- Cost of debt is constant.
+- The cost of debt is constant.